I received my Bachelor’s Degree in Special Education from Barat College of DePaul University.

 I am a mid-westerner that was born and raised in Kalamazoo, Michigan.
 I graduated from Grand Valley State University and received my Special Education Teaching endorsement from Metro State University.
 This is my forth year teaching at Rock Canyon High School as a Special Education Moderate Needs Teacher.
 In addition, I have spent the last two years coaching the Girls Golf Team in the spring.
 I enjoy spending time during the summer with my family on a small private lake in Michigan.
 Colorado fun involves golfing, hiking, fishing, and rooting for our Colorado sports teams.

 Hello and Welcome!
 My name is Rachel Papp.
-I earned my Bachelor’s degree in Special Education from Northern Illinois University in DeKalb in May of 2013.
-I began my career in Oswego, Illinios at School District 308 as a Learning Behavior Specialist at Churchill Elementary from 2014-2015 and Plank Junior High School from 2015-2018.
-I now serve the students of DCSD as Moderate Needs Specialist and Special Education Case Manager.
-I manage Individual Education Plans and provide resource and co-teaching support to our students at Rock Canyon High School.
-I also have an extensive dance background; I was Head Coach for Plank Junior High’s Dance Team during the 2017-2018 school year and I now coach the Frosh Poms Team at Rock Canyon.
+I earned my Bachelor’s degree in Special Education from Northern Illinois University in May of 2013.
+I began my career as a teacher in Oswego, Illinois at School District 308 where I worked as a Learning Specialist from 2015 to 2018.
+I have been serving the students of DCSD as Moderate Needs Specialist and Special Education Case Manager since Fall 2018.
+I teach English, manage Individual Education Plans, and provide resource and co-teaching support to our students at Rock Canyon High School.

-As the oldest of seven children, I have enjoyed working with and being around kids all my life and I have wanted to be a teacher and coach since kindergarten.
-I am passionate about encouraging and assisting both my students and my dancers to achieve their utmost potential- in the classroom, on the dance floor, and in life.
-It has been my long-time dream to pursue a life in Colorado, and I’m proud to now be a member of the RCHS community.
-Go Jags! 🙂
+As the oldest of seven children, I have enjoyed working with and being around kids all my life and I knew I wanted to be a teacher since I was in Kindergarten.
+I am passionate about encouraging and assisting my students to achieve their utmost potential- in the classroom, and in life.
+I’m proud to be a member of the RCHS community.
+Go Jags!:)

 My name is Gayanne Bates.
 I am new to Rock Canyon this year.
 I have been teaching Special Education for Moderate Needs students in Littleton Schools for the past 4 years at Arapahoe High School.
 I have 15 years experience in education combined between Michigan and Colorado.
 I am from Michigan but moved to Colorado with my husband and 2 girls about 13 years ago.
 My oldest daughter is a freshman at CU Boulder this year and my other daughter is a sophomore at Arapahoe High School.
 I am excited for the new school year and to join the Jaguar family!
 I love working with teenagers and helping them realize their own potential.